Awlas/iotlab-experiments/README.md

 ![](https://img.shields.io/badge/docker-20.10.21-green)
 ![](https://img.shields.io/badge/docker_compose-1.25.0-green)

-This project permit to control openwsn experiments on [IoT-LAB](https://www.iot-lab.info/) using the *iotlab-experiments* docker image where are set all the dependencies and few scripts to lauch the experiments.
+This project lets you conduct openwsn experiments on [IoT-LAB](https://www.iot-lab.info/), using the *iotlab-experiments* docker image containing all the dependencies and a few scripts to lauch the experiments.

 ## Prerequisites

 To use this tool you need to install docker and docker-compose: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

-All the tests have been made on 20.10.21 docker's version and 1.25.0 docker-compose's version.
+All the tests have been made on docker's 20.10.21 version and docker-compose's 1.25.0 version.

 ## Dependencies

-This *iotlab-experiments* docker image set all the dependencies need to this project:
+This *iotlab-experiments* docker image already contains all the dependencies needed for this project:

 - [https://hub.docker.com/r/awlas/iotlab-experiments](https://hub.docker.com/r/awlas/iotlab-experiments) [https://github.com/iot-lab/ssh-cli-tools](https://github.com/iot-lab/ssh-cli-tools): all the tools to provide a basic set of operations for managing IoT-LAB experiments from the command-line.
 - [https://github.com/openwsn-berkeley/openwsn-fw](https://github.com/openwsn-berkeley/openwsn-fw): the firmware (in C)